 At the 2019 FA Scientific Symposium in Chicago, Ill., investigators shared updates from their current research on the FA pathway and revealed advancements that are reshaping our understanding of the complexity of both canonical and non-canonical functions of the FA genes.
 These newly identified complexities of the FA pathway demonstrate that understanding how FA proteins function in cells during both DNA repair and other processes may reveal alternative mechanisms to treat and prevent the complications of FA.

 Research presented by Dr. Alexandra Sobeck from the University of Minnesota showed a new mechanism of how FANCD2 works during DNA repair.
 For example, Dr. Sobeck showed, for the first time, that the alpha thalassemia retardation x-linked (ATRX) protein forms a complex with FANCD2 to promote homologous recombination.
-This means that ATRX is required to work with FANCD2 during certain types of DNA repair, even though it is not a quintessential FA gene.
+This means that ATRX is required to work with FANCD2 during certain types of DNA repair, even though it is not an FA gene.
 Similarly to Dr. Sobeck’s work, Dr. Di Yang from the lab of Dr. Martin Cohen at Oxford, revealed that the new protein, WRNIP1, binds to FANCD2, and is also involved with FANCD2-mediated DNA repair.

 Dr. John Tainer from the University of Texas MD Anderson Cancer Center addressed the question of whether specific FA defects could be mitigated by targeting proteins that work upstream (before the FA proteins perform DNA repair functions) during DNA repair.
 Once such protein, called human exonuclease 5 (EXO5), works to initiate DNA repair prior to the functions of the FANCA core complex.
 Dr. Tainer’s work showed that blocking EXO5 led to improved DNA repair in the absence of the FANCA protein.
 FANCA is mutated in approximately 65% of FA patients; therefore, these results mean that inhibiting EXO5 in people with FANCA mutations might be a plausible way to treat complications of FA.
 Dr. Tainer also highlighted that EXO5 expression correlates with worse cancer prognosis and patient survival for cancers in the general population.
-Dr. Tainer’s group is interested in developing small molecule tools (drugs) to target EXO5.
+Dr. Tainer’s group is interested in developing small molecule drugs to target EXO5.

 Research on the non-canonical roles of FA proteins was also discussed at the Symposium.
 Dr. Elizabeth Sierra Potchanant from Indiana University highlighted her work on the role of FANCC in regulating the cell cycle.
 Her research showed that FANCC regulated cell division by binding to a protein called cyclin-dependent kinase-1 (CDK1), a master regulator of cell division.
 Other work has shown that this specific binding domain (place where other proteins can bind) on FANCC is often mutated in cancers in the non-FA population, which highlights the physiological relevance of this interaction.